Culture-to-Culture Image Translation and User Evaluation: Discussion

 The data show that responses may vary significantly depending on the object class considered and different objects within the same class.
-Also, in some cases, the original, non-European lamp is preferred to the GAN-modified version; in other cases, the opposite is true.
-This result is particularly evident when objects are not pairwise compared: people express their preferences, notwithstanding their cultural belonging, depending on their tastes or just because an object looks better than another, thanks to the photographer's skill.
-The pairwise comparisons in the second section somehow control for confounding variables by presenting two objects with very similar shapes, dimensions, perspective, lighting, and sometimes texture and altering only the cultural context.
-However, based on the results, we cannot exclude that choosing different objects for pairwise comparisons might produce different outcomes.
+Generally speaking, and according to expectations, Italian participants recognize $E$ and $O\to E$ objects as European and exhibit a conservative preference for familiar $E$ objects.
+However, in some cases, the original, non-European, $O$ lamp is preferred to the culturized $O\to E$ version; in other cases, the opposite is true.
+This result is particularly evident when objects are not pairwise compared: people express their preferences, notwithstanding their cultural belonging, depending on their tastes, or just because an object looks better than another, thanks to the photographer's skill.
+The pairwise comparisons in the second section somehow control for confounding variables by presenting two objects with very similar structure, dimensions, perspective, lighting, and sometimes texture and altering only the cultural context.
+However, based on the results, we cannot exclude that choosing different objects for pairwise comparisons might produce different outcomes, see Remark \ref{R5}

-Given these considerations, we can draw some conclusions by limiting our claims to the specific set of pictures shown.